WA will ban new gas-powered cars by 2035, following California’s lead

 California’s waiver has been a political football: former President Donald Trump halted it during his presidency and President Joe Biden reinstated it under his.
 Attorneys general from 17 Republican-led states have sued to revoke the waiver.

-But car manufacturers, loathe to pivot back and forth with each new president, have increasingly made their own commitments to phase out the internal combustion engine.
+But car manufacturers, loathe to pivot back and forth with each new president, have increasingly made their own commitments to phasing out the internal combustion engine.
 General Motors also set a 2035 deadline for ceasing production of gas-powered cars.
 Ford says it will invest $50 billion in electric vehicles by 2026.

 Anna Lising, senior climate adviser to Inslee, said Washington still intends to meet its 2030 goal.